About the Program

 The Designated Emphasis (DE) in Political Economy gives PhD students at UC Berkeley the opportunity to strengthen their training in interdisciplinary political economy, to join a vibrant intellectual community that cuts across academic units on campus, and to earn an extra credential along with their doctoral degree.
 This program has multiple benefits for faculty and graduate students as well as for the campus community more broadly, positioning Berkeley at the cutting edge of the study of interdisciplinary political economy, both nationally and internationally.

 PhD students in any department may apply.
 All applications must be reviewed and approved by the Executive Committee of the Graduate Group.
 In order to gain such approval, students must have taken one core course (or be enrolled in one) before applying to the Designated Emphasis.
 Students should take care to make their applications before their qualifying exams.

-They must commit to fulfilling the DE requirements and present a tentative plan for doing so (with proposed courses, dates for those courses, and a target date for the Qualifying Examination).
+Doctoral students must commit to fulfilling the DE requirements and present a tentative plan for doing so (with proposed courses, dates for those courses, and a target date for the Qualifying Examination).

 Designated Emphasis Requirements